CodeMaster013/The-Eternum-Bastion-Fabric/README.md

 # The Eternum Bastion (Fabric)

-Welcome to **The Eternum Bastion (Fabric)** – a Minecraft mod developed for the Fabric mod loader that reimagines bastion structures with dynamic multiblock systems and an engaging lore book.
+Welcome to **The Eternum Bastion (Fabric)** – a Minecraft mod developed for the Fabric mod loader that adds a dynamic multiblock system and an engaging lore book.
 This project is currently in development, with exciting features on the horizon!

 ## Features